A few weeks ago, my little brother came over for his first sleepover.

-And that that welcome he experienced when we was here was a welcome in the Name of Christ that shows him how he is loved by God.
+And that welcome he experienced when he was here was a welcome in the Name of Christ that shows him how he is loved by God.

 Last week, I read a post about someone who was handed a card during worship, thanking them for having their child in church, but asking them to leave so that the child did not disturb the other worshippers.